The store will not work correctly in the case when cookies are disabled.

 A Motion Controller or Automation Controller is the primary intelligence, or brain, within a motion control system.
 It is responsible for calculating and generating the output commands for a desired motion path or trajectory.
 Motion controllers vary in complexity; sophisticated motion controllers typically consist of a trajectory generator (path planner), interpolator, and control loop for servo motor control.

-A system that uses feedback to verify the desired result, or output, has been reached.
+A Closed Loop System is one that uses feedback to verify the desired result, or output, has been reached.
 As an example, a feedback device such as an encoder is commonly used to provide position or velocity information to a motion controller.
 A servo motor system requires the use of a feedback device.

 PLC based motion controllers typically utilize a digital output device, such as a counter module, that resides within the PLC system to generate command signals to a motor drive.
 They are usually chosen when simple, low cost motion control is required but are typically limited to a few axes and have limited coordination capabilities.

 PC based motion controllers typically consist of dedicated hardware run by a real-time operating system.
 They use standard computer busses such as PCI, Ethernet, Serial, USB, and others for communication between the motion controller and host system.
 PC based controllers generate a ±10V analog output voltage command for servo control and digital command signals, commonly referred to as step and direction, for stepper control.
 PC based motion controllers typically are used when high axes count and/or tight coordination is required.
 The drawbacks of this topology include complex cabling and potentially long wiring distances between the drive and motor.